NoneShen/Poly-document/new_product/integrate_bridge/launch.md

 <h1 align="center">Launch Poly Bridge</h1>

+[!NOTE] For now, Poly Bridge is deployed by the poly team.

 ## 1. Environmental Requirements

 - The computer where poly bridge is deployed needs to have access to the Internet;